People's Public Security University of China

-The People's Public Security University of China (PPSUC; 中国人民公安大学) is a national police academy in Xicheng, Beijing, China.
+The People's Public Security University of China (PPSUC; 中国人民公安大学) is a national police academy and public university in Xicheng, Beijing, China.
 Founded in 1948, it is affiliated with the Ministry of Public Security of China.
 The university is part of the Double First-Class Construction.

 The university shares office space with the Senior Police College of the Ministry of Public Security (公安部高级警官学院).
 The university has been ranked as the best police academy in China since its merger with the People's Police Officers University of China (中国人民警官大学) in 1998.

 Departments

 PPSUC has a law school, a department of foreign languages, literature, criminal investigation, criminology, management, information security, traffic control, forensic science, etc.

-Graduate Destinations
+Graduate destinations

 Its graduates are employed in public security organs, state security organs and other judicial organs at all levels.
 Many Chinese peacekeeping police officers with field work experience come from this university, especially the Foreign Languages Department.

 Campuses

 PPSUC now has two campuses, one at Muxidi (Xicheng, Beijing) and the other at Tuanhe (Daxing, Beijing).